TV Edwards can provide you with expert advice on Licensing Reviews.

 - Revoke the licence

-Indian restaurant in Kentreviewed on the application of the police on the ground that the premises had been employing staff not entitled to work in the UK.
+Indian restaurant in Kent reviewed on the application of the police on the grounds that the premises had been employing staff not entitled to work in the UK.

-Club Premises licence in Enfield – review brought by the Licensing Authority on the grounds that the club no longer qualified as a club under the 2003 act.
+Club Premises licence in North London – review brought by the Licensing Authority on the grounds that the club no longer qualified as a club under the 2003 act.

-Bar and Restaurant in Mile End – Review brought by the police and Licensing Authority after accusations that it was operating as an illegal nightclub.
+Bar and Restaurant in East London – Review brought by the police and Licensing Authority after accusations that it was operating as an illegal nightclub.

-Convenience store in Islington – on application of the police and trading standards accused of breaching the terms of its off-sales licence.
+Convenience store in North London – on application of the police and trading standards accused of breaching the terms of its off-sales licence.

-Every case is different and our fees vary depending on the complexity of the case and the amount of time we think it will take to prepare.
-In most review cases we can usually work to a fixed fee and will usually provide you with two prices – the costs of our work in reviewing and advising on the review application and a second fee for preparing for and appearing at the review hearing.
-If you have received an application for review send it to us at email@example.com and we would be happy to discuss your options and provide you with a quote.
+Every case is different, and our fees will vary depending on the complexity of the case and the amount of time we think it will take to prepare.
+In most Review cases, we can usually work to a fixed fee and will usually provide you with two prices – the costs of our work in reviewing and advising on the review application and a second fee for preparing for and appearing at the review hearing.
+If you have received an application for review, contact us and we would be happy to discuss your options and provide you with a no obligation quote.